Leon Polk Smith: Art

-He was affiliated with numerous other prominent dealers, including Sidney Janis, Charles Egan, Betty Parsons, Galerie Chalette, and Denise René.
+He was affiliated with numerous prominent dealers, including Sidney Janis, Charles Egan, Betty Parsons, Galerie Chalette, and Denise René.

 Teaching

 From 1939 to 1948, Smith supported himself via teaching and teaching administration.
 He was State Supervisor of Art Education in Delaware, Assistant Professor of Art at the TC University System of Georgia, and accepted university teaching positions at Rollins College in Florida, New York University, and Mills College of Education in New York.

 Legacy

 Smith died in Manhattan in 1996, with an acknowledged position in the development of American geometric abstraction.
 He had arrived at geometry before others and remained steadfastly loyal to its principles, cultivating aspects of scale and simplicity that presaged the Hard-Edge and Minimal painting styles of the late 1950s and '60s.
 Younger painters like Ellsworth Kelly, Jack Youngerman and Al Held visited his studio and came away inspired.
 But he cultivated a maverick attitude as a New York outsider that resisted definition as part of any single contemporary movement on the arts scene.
 This challenged his reviewers, as they looked for soundbites to describe his status and his work.
 When asked for his inspirations at a post-commencement speech roundtable, Smith cited the two professors of English who opened his mind to the beauty of Middle-English and Poetry, rather than name-dropping his contemporaries or artistic mentors.

 The Leon Polk Smith Foundation was established by the artist before his death to "preserve and promote the art and legacy of Leon Polk Smith."

-As of 2020, artist's estate is co-represented by Richard Gray Gallery, Washburn Gallery and Lisson Gallery.